dashpay/docs/introduction/features.rst

 Unlike Bitcoin, which allocates 100% of the block reward to miners, Dash holds back 10% of the block reward for use in the decentralized :ref:`budget system <decentralized-governance>`.
-The remainder of the block, as well as any transaction fees, are split 50/50 between the :ref:`miner <mining>` and a :ref:`masternode <masternodes>`, which is deterministically selected according to the :ref:`payment logic
+The remainder of the block reward, as well as any transaction fees, is split between the :ref:`miner <mining>` and a :ref:`masternode <masternodes>`, which is deterministically selected according to the :ref:`payment logic
 <payment-logic>`.
 Dash features superblocks, which appear every 16616